dscook/topic-classification-with-kbs/README.md

 ### Generating Preprocessed Data

-1. Update the `rcv1/pre_process_data.py` file so the `preprocess_for_knowledge_base_classifier` flag is `True` or `False` depending on what version the preprocessed data you are generating.
+1. Update the `rcv1/pre_process_data.py` file so the `preprocess_for_knowledge_base_classifier` flag is `True` or `False` depending if you are generating preprocessed data for the knowledge base classifier or baseline classifiers.
 1. Generate the preprocessed data, `cd rcv1` then `python pre_process_data.py`.

 ### Generating the Document Embeddings